lwjohnst86/nfs484-1484-exams/final/notes.md

 LC-PUFA is arachidonic acid (ARA) and is the precursor to potent pro-inflammatory molecules.
 As with the n-3 LC-PUFA, ARA can be obtained from the diet as well as synthesized from linoleic acid (LA).
-Both ALA and LA are essential FA and can *only* be obtained from the diet.
-ALA and LA are converted into their longer chain equivalents by the same delta-6 desaturase (D6D) enzyme and so compete for its action.
+However, both ALA and LA are essential FA and can *only* be obtained from the diet.
+ALA and LA are converted into their longer chain equivalents (EPA+DHA and ARA, respectively) by the same delta-6 desaturase (D6D) enzyme and therefore compete for its activity.

 ## Study 1: ##